raspberrypilearning/temperature-log/worksheet.md

 # Temperature Log

 The system on a chip (SoC) of the Raspberry Pi has a temperature sensor that can be used to measure its temperature from the command line.
-It can provide information on how much heat the chip has generated during operation, and also report on the temperature of the environment.
+It can provide information on how much heat the chip has generated during operation, and can also report on the temperature of the environment.
 This project's aim is to create a simple script that can run automatically as you boot up your Raspberry Pi, take measurements from the temperature sensor at given intervals, and write them into log files that can be viewed later.

 ![](images/bcm2835.jpg)